California Judge Slams Prosecutors For Allegedly Striking Potential Juror Due To His Sexual Orientation

 Source: San Diego

-19 Responses to “California Judge Slams Prosecutors For Allegedly Striking Potential Juror Due To His Sexual Orientation”
+19 thoughts on “California Judge Slams Prosecutors For Allegedly Striking Potential Juror Due To His Sexual Orientation”

 If the stories are true that prosecutors and defendant’s attorneys strike out engineers and scientists and computer programmers and doctors and anyone intelligent because they are intelligent or have learned, as a professional to ask questions and be appropriately skeptical,